Department of World Languages & Literatures

 Grade Mode: Standard Letter

 SPAN 4312.
-Contemporary Aspects of Hispanic Linguistics.
+Introduction to Contemporary Spanish Linguistics.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.